 Note: We recommended you don't bring these items with you and instead purchase them locally.
 There are many stores island wide selling good quality appliances and offer various repair and warranty services.

 They both operate on a GSM network and offer international roaming options.
-The recent introduction of FLOW (Columbus Communications) has made the market additionally more competitive, much to the benefit of consumers.

 Domestic telephone lines in Barbados are reliable and customers have access to a wide range of products, from basic to comprehensive telephone services to internet access, including high-speed fiber optic communications.